 Mistake: Treating delicate or high-value equipment the same as general office furniture can result in damage and data loss.

 How to avoid: Use industry-recommended packing materials and techniques.
+Sensitive items such as medical equipment, laboratory instruments, and IT servers require specialist handling by trained professionals.
 For expert advice on secure packaging, check out our guide to commercial packing and moving.

 FAQs